jodconverter/docker-image-jodconverter-examples/README.md

 ## Credits

-All of those please forward to [sbraconnier's jodconverter](https://github.com/sbraconnier/jodconverter) - he does the real work :)
+All of those please forward to [sbraconnier's jodconverter](https://github.com/jodconverter/jodconverter) - he does the real work :)
-And of course also credits to [LibreOffice](https://de.libreoffice.org/) for actually giving us the headless mode and the conversion options in the first place.